 - Publicly held information from Companies House or the Electoral Register.

-- Companies that introduce you to us.
+- Companies that introduce you to us or where we have introduced you to another company.

 - Companies that provide data services that will enable us to gather information about your business.